 The first year of the curriculum is structured to develop the residents’ understanding of the social determinants of health and foster the development of the necessary attitudes, knowledge and skills that will help a clinician interact more effectively with their patients and the community.
 In their second and thirds years, residents will focus on using their knowledge of community issues to identify a health need in the community and develop a strategy to address it in collaboration with the community.
 Residents will develop skills in community leadership, public communication, and advocacy as they partner with their community and the Cornell Center for Health Equity to better serve its population and lessen health inequity.

 Residents’ exposure to the principals of clinical quality improvement will begin early in the PGY-1 year with attendance in didactics focused on core concepts and current methodologies in the field.
-Residents in their second year of training will spend one entire week dedicated to quality improvement activities.
+Residents in their first year of training will spend one entire week dedicated to quality improvement activities.
 All residents will complete a 2-day Lean Six Sigma course qualifying them as yellow belts.
 They will subsequently meet with advisers and join an ongoing quality improvement project or develop a new project drawing on hospital quality and safety data or their own experiences.
 As part of their Quality Improvement curriculum at Cayuga Medical Center, residents will be embedded on Quality Improvement committees.
 Additionally, residents will present at the Internal Medicine Program’s monthly quality improvement conference.
 CMC will host a Quality and Patient Safety Symposium annually to coincide with the National Association for Healthcare Quality (NAHQ) Healthcare Quality Week where residents will present their projects.